romeokienzler/me/TALKS.md

 # Trusted AI – Building Reproducible, Unbiased and Robust AI Pipelines using the python OpenSource stack

 We are just in the middle of the DeepLearning hype.
-A lot of things are done, but production deployments are still rare.
-One of the reasons is that untrusted AI doesn’t make it into production.
-The concerns are just too high.
-In this talk we’ll show how data lineage, bias detection, adversarial robustness and model explainability can be achieved using an open source stack
+A lot of things are done, but enterprises are still struggling on production deployments.
+One of the reasons is that untrusted AI raises a lot of concerns.
+In this talk we’ll explain data lineage, bias detection, adversarial robustness and model explainability and how it can be achieved using an open source stack.
+Key takeaways:

+- Introduction to the key concerns on large scale AI adoption in the Enterprise
+- Explaination of the terms data lineage, bias detection, adversarial robustness and model explainability
+- Presentation of an open source framework to migitage these aspects

 # The Open ML and AI DevOps toolsuite of the future